F5Networks/f5-ci-docs/docs/includes/f5-lwp/topic_lightweight-proxy.rst

 Global Stats
 ~~~~~~~~~~~~

-The global stats config parameters serve as the default for all other metrics that don't require configuration.
+The global stats configuration parameters serve as the default for all other metrics that don't require configuration.

 -  splunk source: lwp.transaction
 -  splunk sourcetype: f5:lwp.stats:json